Vibhanshusingh-001/NGS_Data-analysis_biostatistics/README.md

 ### Task 1: Data Handling and Statistical Analysis

 #### Objective:
-Assess candidates’ ability to handle complex data and apply statistical methods effectively
+Handle complex data and apply statistical methods effectively

 #### Background:
 CpG methylation is an epigenetic marker that varies across tissue types.
 However, the methylation status of a single CpG site is unreliable as a biomarker due to